OpenNMS/grafana-plugin/README.md

             --build-arg OPENNMS_HELM_GIT_BRANCH_REF=myBranch
 ```

-This will create a the plugin from the given GitHub URL and branch.
+This will create the plugin from the given GitHub URL and branch.

 ### Use Docker compose to build a service stack